 The shared parking agreement from the Buffalo Wild Wings project “has handicapped the development of the subject property of the applicant,” according to North 40’s application.

 According to state records, North 40 purchased the Kmart property in late 2016 and the Big Bear property in January 2018.

-The Electric asked North 40 if the company was aware of the shared parking agreement when they purchased the Big Bear property but has not yet received a response.
+The Electric asked North 40 for comment on the variance request and if the company was aware of the shared parking agreement when they purchased the Big Bear property but has not yet received a response.

 North 40 has also requested a variance from the code section requiring that at least one canopy type tree shall be planted and maintained in the boulevard section for each 35 lineal feet of street and avenue frontage.

 They want the variance, according to the application, to allow for visibility of the store since other developments such as Buffalo Wild Wings, Arby’s and the US Bank branch block the view from the road.
 North 40 instead proposes to use four “framing” boulevard trees.

 Boulevard trees would also impair visibility for their customers driving semis, trucks, pulling trailers or boats, or recreational vehicles attempting to pull into or out of the site, according to the variance application.